 Yes that’s right folks, I said unlimited visitors!
 Yes they do cap your bandwidth but it is at a generous amount.
 This is far superior in my opinion over that of WP Engine, who starts charging you overage fees after you surpass your visitor limits.
 No host should ever charge based on visitor count.
 Kinsta offers unlimited visits and pageviews across all of their plans.

-Kinsta is the first managed WordPress hosting company that is completely powered by the new powerful Google Cloud platform, which features automatic scaling, LXD containers, and of course one of the biggest networks on the planet.
-Kinsta uses Google Cloud Platform’s multi-regional deployment mode.
-Google offers three locations in multi-regional mode: US Central, Europe and Asia-Pacific.
-They are strategically placed to offer the lowest latency.
+Kinsta is the first managed WordPress hosting company that is exclusively powered by the new powerful Google Cloud platform, which features automatic scaling, LXD containers, and of course one of the biggest networks on the planet.
+Kinsta uses Google Cloud Platform’s premium tier and offers all 12 data center locations, strategically placed to offer the lowest latency.

 Kinsta fully believes in the best architecture for hosting.
 Additional back-end architecture includes: